 321. "The Slice Girls" (Season 7, Episode 13)

 Wonder Woman would definitely not want to be associated with these Amazon warriors.
 After going home with Dean one night, the secret Amazonian Lydia becomes pregnant and, in the blink of an eye, gives birth to a daughter.
 The only problem is that she's destined to kill her father.
 So Sam makes the difficult choice for Dean and kills the child in one of the series' most uncomfortable and unsavory moral dilemmas.

 More forgettable than it is truly terrible, ''The Mentalists'' just doesn't have much going for it.
 There could be a lot to play with when considering the most psychic town in America, but the sibling ghost issues at the heart of the mystery are just lousy.
 And the episode may mark the quickest turnaround for Sam and Dean fighting and then reconciling, which sucks all the drama out of Amy's death.

 The Supernatural spin-off didn't quite live up to fans' expectations, and although it probably didn't deserve all the hate it received, it doesn't quite measure up to other hours.
 Bottom line: It's hard to compare when the hour is severely lacking in Sam and Dean (even though that's on purpose).

-An episode that feels like it’s spinning its wheels — or web — more than anything doesn’t do much to move the overall plot forward while pitting the brothers against a lame spider-like foe.
+An episode that feels like it's spinning its wheels — or web — doesn't do much to move the overall plot forward while pitting the brothers against a boring spider-like foe.